 - External power supply.
 The MSB is a low voltage instrument enhancing the safety aspects by removing high voltage from the detection end in contact with the chemicals.

-- The equipment is compact, lightweight and hence easily portable.
+- The equipment is compact, lightweight, and easily portable.